gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 !!! info
     The GOSH DAO Bot will be a member of your organization.
-    In the future, it will track changes in your repositories on Github and synchronize them with GOSH.
+    In the future, it will track changes in your repositories on GitHub and synchronize them with GOSH.

     The Bot can be removed from the DAO members by voting.
-    But then there will be no automatic synchronization of repositories in GOSH if they have been changed in Github.
+    But then there will be no automatic synchronization of repositories in GOSH if they have been changed in GitHub.

 ## __Create Organization__

-The Organizations page will open after your account is created.
+The Organization page will open after your account has been created.

-Click **New organization** button in the Organizations section.
+Click the **New organization** button in the Organizations section.

 ![](../images/docker_ext_create_org_01_new_org.jpg)

-​Input Organization name and members.
+Input the Organization name and members.

 !!! warning
     The Organizations name must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`

 The first mandatory member is the creator, identified by their username.

 The second member is the GOSH DAO Bot.
-It will synchronize repositories with github on GOSH.
+It will synchronize repositories with GitHub on GOSH.

-Any other members can be added at creation - just enter the username of each member in new line.
+Any other members can be added at creation - just enter the username of each member in a new line.

-At any later time the list of members [can be expanded](gosh-web/members.md#adding-members-to-dao) by voting.
+At any later time, the list of members [can be expanded](gosh-web/members.md#adding-members-to-dao) by voting.

 Click **Create organization**.